meetofleaf/ML-Journal-ep4_SVR/README.md

 # Ep 04 - Support Vector Regression (SVR)
-This repository is the fourth addition in the 'ML Journal' series aimed at revisiting fundamental machine learning models.
+This is the fourth addition in the 'ML Journal' series aimed at revisiting fundamental machine learning models.
 This specific repository focuses on Support Vector Regression with RBF (Radial Basis Function) Kernel.
 SVR tackles the challenge of regression – predicting continuous outputs – while incorporating the strengths of SVMs (Support Vector Machines).

 Don't worry, the concept is explained here:
 #### [Concept explanation](https://github.com/meetofleaf/ML-Journal-ep4_SVR/blob/main/svr_explanation.md)